CNAG-Biomedical-Informatics/cbicall/docs-site/docs/overview.md

 | Workflow backends | Bash, Snakemake, and Nextflow |
 | External workflows | Registered nf-core workflows launched through the Nextflow backend |

+The native CBIcall WES/WGS/mtDNA workflows use the CBIcall-provided resource bundle.
+Registered nf-core workflows can be validated and launched without that bundle; Nextflow/nf-core manages the external workflow's own test data, containers, and references.

 Use [Included Pipelines](pipelines/overview) for the shipped analyses and [Native Backends](backends/native) for the supported workflow backends.